brunorijsman/dske-python/docs/developer-guide.md

 [protocol guide](protocol-guide.md)

 The out-of-band DSKE protocol API endpoints (`.../dske/oob/...`) are not authenticated.
-They only exist to simulate actions that would be some secure out-of-band physical distribution mechanism in real life for the purpose of automated testing.
+They only exist for the purpose of automated testing, simulating actions that would be some secure out-of-band physical distribution mechanism in real life.

 The management API endpoints (`../mgmt/...`) are also not authenticated because this implementation is not intended for production deployment.